jkhan2211/SRE_technical_practice/DevOps/docker.md

 - Either one of them are suggested for best practice
 - Using both of them in the same dockerfile is also possible

+In short:

+ENTRYPOINT = command you want to always run.
+CMD = default arguments or command that can be overridden.

 ##### Question 6
 Given 2 different docker file below.
 Which one do you think will have lesser size when built?